 I took a deep breath.

 I took a bite.

 Oh Berlin, I have been an idiot for not coming to you sooner!

 The next day, it was time to visit the East Side Gallery, the Mauermuseum and the Topography of Terror.

 The Topography of Terror is both an outdoor and indoor Nazi Germany history museum.
-A very long segments of the Berlin Wall in its original state is also visible here.
+A very long segment of the Berlin Wall in its original state is also visible here.

 In all, I had a very enjoyable stay in Berlin.
 I liked the place.
 I felt welcomed.
 I could have been Herr Alade from Roundtheblockdorf.
 Maybe if I stayed longer I would see the ugliness inherent in every city.
 But as far as this trip went, Berlin was aces.
 I will be coming back.

-I’ll leave you with more pictures and memories of Berlin.
+I’ll leave you with more pictures and memories of Berlin below.